quantumlib/Cirq/docs/google/devices.md

 devices.
 Be sure to check with your sponsor or in the device specification to see if it is available on the processor you are using.

-This gate is equivalent to FSimGate(0, π)
+This gate is equivalent to FSimGate(0, π).

 #### FSim gateset